menuclose

 Elizabeth's take:

 "In my testing, I found the app quite comprehensive.
-It’s great to see all my accounts on the go, without having to log into the platform on a web browser.
+It’s great to see all my accounts on the go, without having to log into the platform on a web browser, as used to be the case before the mobile app was introduced.
 It means I can check my accounts more frequently.
 You can see in bullet points where the bulk of your investments are held, such as in equity funds, cash, or ready-made portfolios."

 Elizabeth Anderson